luckyreneej/reneejia.github.io/_posts/2025-01-10-getting-started-with-ai.md

 ---
 title: "AI Beginner's Guide: Learning Artificial Intelligence from Scratch"
 date: 2025-01-10
-categories: [AI, Tutorial]
+categories: [AI Learning Guide]
-tags: [artificial intelligence, machine learning, beginner]
+tags: [artificial intelligence, machine learning, beginner, learning path, resources]
 author_profile: true
+read_time: "7-10 min read"
+layout: posts
 ---

 Artificial Intelligence (AI) is one of the most exciting technology fields today.
 This article will provide you with a comprehensive guide to getting started with AI.